isc-projects/bind9/doc/arm/reference.rst

-From that point on, whenever ``named`` runs, it sees the ``initial-key`` or ``initial-ds`` listed in ``trust-anchors``, checks to make sure :rfc:`5011` key maintenance has already been initialized for the specified domain, and if so, it simply moves on.
+From that point on, whenever ``named`` runs, it sees the ``initial-key`` or ``initial-ds`` listed in ``trust-anchors``, checks to make sure :rfc:`5011` key maintenance has already been initialized for the specified domain, and if so, simply moves on.
 The key specified in the ``trust-anchors`` statement is not used to validate answers; it is superseded by the key or keys stored in the managed keys database.

-The next time ``named`` runs after an ``initial-key`` or ``initial-ds`` has been *removed* from the ``dnssec-keys`` statement (or changed to a ``static-key`` or ``static-ds``), the corresponding zone will be removed from the managed keys database, and :rfc:`5011` key maintenance will no longer be used for that domain.
+The next time ``named`` runs after an ``initial-key`` or ``initial-ds`` has been *removed* from the ``dnssec-keys`` statement (or changed to a ``static-key`` or ``static-ds``), the corresponding zone is removed from the managed keys database, and :rfc:`5011` key maintenance is no longer used for that domain.

 In the current implementation, the managed keys database is stored as a master-format zone file.

 On servers which do not use views, this file is named ``managed-keys.bind``.
-When views are in use, there will be a separate managed keys database for each view; the filename will be the view name (or, if a view name contains characters which would make it illegal as a filename, a hash of the view name), followed by the suffix ``.mkeys``.
+When views are in use, there is a separate managed keys database for each view; the filename is the view name (or, if a view name contains characters which would make it illegal as a filename, a hash of the view name), followed by the suffix ``.mkeys``.

 When the key database is changed, the zone is updated.
-As with any other dynamic zone, changes will be written into a journal file, e.g., ``managed-keys.bind.jnl`` or ``internal.mkeys.jnl``.
-Changes are committed to the primary file as soon as possible afterward; this will usually occur within 30 seconds.
-So, whenever ``named`` is using automatic key maintenance, the zone file and journal file can be expected to exist in the working directory.
-(For this reason among others, the working directory should be always be writable by ``named``.)
+As with any other dynamic zone, changes are written into a journal file, e.g., ``managed-keys.bind.jnl`` or ``internal.mkeys.jnl``.
+Changes are committed to the primary file as soon as possible afterward; this usually occurs within 30 seconds.
+Whenever ``named`` is using automatic key maintenance, the zone file and journal file can be expected to exist in the working directory.
+(For this reason, among others, the working directory should be always be writable by ``named``.)

-If the ``dnssec-validation`` option is set to ``auto``, ``named`` will automatically initialize an ``initial-key`` for the root zone.
+If the ``dnssec-validation`` option is set to ``auto``, ``named`` automatically initializes an ``initial-key`` for the root zone.
 The key that is used to initialize the key maintenance process is stored in ``bind.keys``; the location of this file can be overridden with the ``bindkeys-file`` option.
 As a fallback in the event no ``bind.keys``